Rouschop/password_generator/README.md

-Password generator to randomly generate a password from a list of words.
+Password generator to generate cryptographically secure passwords.
+It uses the secrets module which is used for generating cryptographically strong passwords.

 To install: